 Our Business Intelligence advisors are battle-scarred when it comes to both simple and complex Business Intelligence questions and implementations.
 In our extensive Analytics knowledge base, you’ll find exactly what you need to get started with BI & Analytics, or to implement them with greater success.
 We deliver 100% independent business analytics expertise that’s totally independent from BI suppliers.

 When we’re talking about agile BI, we’re often talking about developing according to the scrum methodology.
 Or the idea that BI can make the organization more agile.
 But there’s little attention paid to making the BI process itself more agile and cheaper.
 But that’s quite easy nowadays!
 Read more…

-The 9 most important BI & Big Data trends in 2020
+The 9 most important BI & Big Data trends

 Data is constantly changing the world, and organizations have more and more responsibility to use data properly.
 Which BI & Big Data trends should we be prepared for?
 Read more…

 What are you going to accomplish using BI?

 Business Intelligence gives you clear insight into your performance and advanced analysis of all your data, even that which hasn’t come into focus yet.
 That’s how BI enables low-cost decision-making and data-driven actions.
 This will improve your competitive edge and increase the productivity of your employees, by making the right information available to the right people at the right time.
 Everyone gets the information they need to make the right decisions and optimize processes.
 We’ll make your organization more intelligent in every way.